spaceshark123/NeuralNetwork/README.md

 - **Weight Initialization**: Utilizes weight initialization techniques like Xavier (for linear, sigmoid, and tanh) and He (for relu) for better convergence.

+- **Data Augmentation**: Includes option to augment MNIST dataset on import, which performs random affine transformations (translation, rotation, scaling) to increase generalizability of networks.

 - **Training**: Train your neural network using mini-batched Gradient Descent (SGD) with customizable optimizer, loss function, learning rate, mini-batch size, and learning rate decay.

+- **Train/Test Set Cross-Validation**: During training, train and test set accuracy are measured for each mini-batch, ensuring a complete picture of network performance and prevention of overfitting.
+The console interface allows users to specify a train/test split ratio.

 - **Gradient Clipping**: Helps prevent exploding gradients during training by setting a gradient clipping threshold.